-There were no material conflicts of interest or related party transactions reported to the Board, the GNC or the Corporation's executives in 2022.
+There were no material conflicts of interest or related party transactions reported to the Board, the GNC or the Executives in 2023.

 Other Public Company Board Memberships

 The table below sets out the other publicly traded issuers for which the Corporation's current directors and/or director nominees serve as directors as at the date hereof.